The Foundation for Middle East Peace (FMEP) invites you to attend

 - Part 3: Occupied Thoughts podcast: Palestinian Views on Antisemitism [recorded December 16, 2020, listen to the podcast]

 Part 4: Antisemitism, Free Speech, Social Media, and Corporate Accountability, co-sponsored with 7amleh, [December 17, 2020, see video]

-Part 6: Redefining antisemitism: Opportunities and Struggles for Progressive Jews [January 2021, exact date TBD]
+- Part 5: Redefining antisemitism: Opportunities and Struggles for Progressive Jews [February 11, 2021, see video]

 The IHRA (International Holocaust Remembrance Alliance) working definition of antisemitism — and its examples — is on its way to being adopted and used across the globe to restrict free speech.
 From the State Department to English Premier League soccer teams, from universities to social media platforms, concerted campaigns to label criticism of Israeli policies and challenges to Zionism as antisemitism — and to impose formal/legal consequences — continue to gain momentum.
 In state legislatures and Congress in the United States, across Europe and in Latin America, the IHRA working definition of antisemitism and its examples is being used to quash criticism of Israel, to delegitimize advocates for Palestinian rights, and to undermine civil society organizations — including human rights and humanitarian groups — for their work with or support for Palestinians.
 This politicization and weaponization of the fight against antisemitism has grave implications, not just for Israel-Palestine activism but for free speech and civil society writ large, as well as for the battle against real and rising antisemitism around the world.

 FMEP is proud to announce an ongoing webinar series exploring these efforts to redefine antisemitism in this problematic manner, as well as arguments and efforts to oppose it.
 Please use the links below to register for each webinar and to learn more about the expert panelists.